arjun-menon/Distributed-Graph-Algorithms/MIS/ReadMe.md

 Conditions and Constraints
 --------------------------
-    a.
-Each node in the graph is represented by a process.
+ -  Each node in the graph is represented by a process.

-    b.
-A process/node can only communicate with other processes/nodes that it has an edge with.
+ -  A process/node can only communicate with other processes/nodes
+    that it has an edge with.
 Although DistAlgo allows a process to communicate with any other process, this constraint has been articially imposed upon this algorithm to imiate real-life networks where there isn't necessarily a communication link between every computer with every other computer.

-    c.
-There's a special process known as the Control Process.
+ -  There's a special process known as the Control Process.
 The Control Process fulfills three roles: (1) It iniates the algorithm.
     (2) It collects output.
 (3) It terminates the algorithm.

-       The control process is not bound by constraint (a), and any process is permitted to communicate to it and it to all other processes.
+ -  The control process is not bound by constraint (a), and any process is permitted to communicate to it and it to all other processes.
 However, ehe control process isn't absolutely necessary to the algorithm, or a crucial component of it.
 The initation of the algorithm could be moved to top-level main() function, and rather than collect output, each node could produce output declaring itself as a vertex of the MST (it does this already), and termination could be handled by the last VERTEX node; albeit in a less elegant fashion.
 The control process is overall just a niceity that simplifies and renders more elegant this particular implementation.

 High-Level Overview of the Algorithm